Skip to main content

 From SEN communities

-Sourced from official website, social media, forum, media coverage within the SEN community.
+Sourced from venue website, social media, community forum, parenting blog within the SEN community.
 Individual experiences vary.

 Potential challenges